Bidthedog/CheckoutKATA/README.md

 # KATA Checkout Service

-Checkout KATA test implemented by [Chris Sebok](https://github.com/Bidthedog) as per the below spec and guidelines:
+Checkout KATA test implemented by [Chris Sebok](https://github.com/Bidthedog) as per the below spec and guidelines.

 Granular commits are for demonstration purposes only; commits would normally consist of a full unit test and implementation, including some dependency modifications.
-Also, I would not normally fully test POCO classes as much as demonstrated in this repository.
-I would also normally branch using gitflow for feature updates.
+I would also normally branch using gitflow for feature updates, and use a mocking framework like Moq instead of hard-coded dependencies.

 # Specification